zengm-games/json-web-streams/README.md

 	);
 ```

-Using multiple JSONPath queries is a little more explicit, but using wildcad keys is more concise, especially if you had more than just two types of objects.
+Using multiple JSONPath queries is a little more explicit, but using wildcard keys is more concise, especially if you had more than just two types of objects.
 And instead of known keys like `foo` and `bar` your JSON had some unknown keys, then using a wildcard would be your only option.

 But a nice thing about multiple JSONPath queries is that you can add schema validation to ensure your data is the correct format and give you nice TypeScript types.
 Whereas if you are using `wildcardKeys` to distinguish types, there is currently no way to use that information in schema validation.